AlexPerathoner/Music-Stats/documentation/README.md

 ## Updating the Lingon script

 Just change the python script to the one who adds the data to the DB instead of updating the csv.
 Removing other scripts as well.

+## 2024.03.22
+- Influxdb (bzw Docker) is too resource intensive.
+Using sqlite3 instead.
+Not the best option as it's not time based, so lots of rows (one for each song for each point in time)
+- using `song id` instead of combination of name + artist + album -> those can change in time without loosing data or having to maintaing anything
+- using `date added` instead of looking at when data is available for first time -> enables to have accurate calculations for pre-existing songs in library before new system
+- changed applescript to export two csv. one with `track_id;name;artist;album;date added`, other with only today's play count
+- todo: penv not working (Prio 1)
+- todo: migrate old data into db (Prio 1)
+- todo: png graph & automatic reports (like spotify wrapped) (Prio 2)
+- todo: artist id too for more stats (Prio 3)